Wilfred/difftastic/readme.md

 ## Progress

-Right now the parser is capable of parsing most of Nim, but some "advanced" constructs are not supported due to size limitation.
+Right now the parser is capable of parsing all of Nim, with exceptions for old and mostly unused/dead syntax, including:

+- Package-level objects (ie. `type X.Y = ref Z`)

+- Variable declaration with dots for "partial" objects (ie. `let x.y = z`).

+- Covariance in generics for imported types (ie. `type X[out T] = Z`).

+These were omitted due as they are a product of old language experiments that never caught on, and omitting them allows for simpler and more compact parser, but support might be added on request.

 The parser correctness has not been thoroughly tested.

 ## Stability

-Right now the parser is in early development.
-Node names and structures are expected to change drastically between releases.
+Node names and structures are not expected to change between releases.

 ## License